Optimize Your Delivery Experience

 Pre-Peak Preparation Strategies

-Technology and Automation Investment Chatbot-driven traffic to retail sites surged 1,950% compared to last year during Cyber Monday 2024, helping drive online sales to $13.3 billion20.
-AI and agents influenced significant volume of Cyber Week orders, accounting for $60 billion in global sales, with retailers using AI-powered agents seeing double the rate of customer service engagement23.
-Retailers using AI-powered customer service saw a 9% higher conversion rate on Black Friday 202426.
+Technology is now the primary driver of peak season efficiency.
+Chatbot-driven traffic to retail sites surged 1,950% compared to last year during Cyber Monday 2024, helping drive online sales to $13.3 billion20.
+AI and agents influenced significant volume of Cyber Week orders, accounting for $60 billion in global sales, with retailers using AI-powered agents seeing double the rate of customer service engagement23

 During Peak: Real-Time Management